smitpi/PSLauncher/docs/docs/Start-PSLauncher.md

 # Start-PSLauncher

 ## SYNOPSIS
-Reads the config file and launches the gui
+Reads the config file and launches the GUI

 ## SYNTAX